Cocopyth/AMFTravellingWave/README.md

 # AMF segmentation and analysis
-AMF segmentation
+Full code for paper "A traveling-wave strategy for plant-fungal trade"

 # System requirements

 ## Python version
-Code should run on Python >=3.7.
+Code should run on Python >=3.11.

 ## Parallel computing
 All the code for parallelization requires a HPC SLURM job system.
 Specifics may need to be worked out in the case of large dataset handling.
+Most of the code will however run without it.

 # Setup